 Soldering 101- How to Solder Micro LED Lights

-by Shelly Jamison
+Nov 5, 2021by Shelly Jamison

-Here at Evan Designs, our mini LEDs come pre-soldered with resistors and wires attached.
+Here at Evan Designs, our mini hobby LEDs come pre-soldered with resistors and wires attached.
 This is an easy solution that allows you to install your battery powered LED light kits immediately in your hobby projects.
 Hooking up pre-wired Evan Designs LED doesn’t require soldering skill, in fact if you review our LED hookup recommendations you will see no reference to soldering.

 However, for some special projects or for those of you who are interested in electricity and soldering this article will go over the process used to create all of our micro LEDs at Evan Designs.
 Soldering is a process that requires delicate skill and technique.
 Due to this, we can not guarantee results, and can not offer replacements on burned or broken LED battery lights due to too hot of a soldering iron or other issues.
 This being said, let's review the basics of soldering to deepen our understanding of the battery operated LED lights we all love to use in our hobby models.